asareynolds/savorsnap/README.md

 ## Join the Culinary Revolution

 EyeCook is more than just a recipe app – it's your personal AI chef, turning everyday ingredients into culinary masterpieces.
-Whether you're a seasoned cook or a kitchen novice, EyeCook helps you create delicious meals with what you have on hand, reducing food waste and inspiring creativity in the kitchen[7].
+Whether you're a seasoned cook or a kitchen novice, EyeCook helps you create delicious meals with what you have on hand, reducing food waste and inspiring creativity in the kitchen.

 Start your flavorful journey with EyeCook today!